kermitt2/grobid_client_python/Readme.md

 ## Requirements

 This client has been developed and tested with Python `3.5` and should work with any higher `3.*` versions.
-It does not require any dependencies beyond the standard python ones.
+It does not require any dependencies beyond the standard Python ones.

 ## Install